AudacySpace/quindar-deploy/README.md

 The quindar gui will be running on http://hostname

-You can update the node application after the docker container is deployed (running) from the host by running the following command (on the host).
+You can update the node application after the docker container is deployed (running) from the host by running the following command (on the host); the last parameter is the name of the repo branch you want to use for the update; either "master" for production, or "develop" for the development branch.
 This is useful for either scheduled updates or build automation via Jenkins, etc.

 ```
-sudo docker exec qux node-update.sh
+sudo docker exec qux node-update.sh <branch>
 ```